The New Normal

 Did I get back on the writing track after last two week’s epiphany on my writer’s block?

-Back to creative writing, athough I still have that sagging middle of the web novel to fix, I’m happy to say though that my middle has a hint of six-pack abs and is no longer sagging as much, thanks to running and the half-marathon training program.
+Back to creative writing, although I still have that sagging middle of the web novel to fix, I’m happy to say that my "middle" has a hint of six packs and is no longer sagging as much, thanks to running and the half-marathon training program.
 In less than five months, I’d be running with Mickey Mouse in Disney Land.

 Click here to follow my running journey in FB.